Emilio Conesa: Biography

 In 1868 he mobilized the Army from the interior to the province of Santa Fe, with the intention of replacing the overthrown Mitrista governor Nicasio Oroño, but the attempt failed.
 That same year he was elected national deputy for Buenos Aires.

-When the broke out in Entre Ríos Province led by the federal leader Ricardo López Jordán, he was the head of one of the great columns mobilized against him, and achieved the first important victory against the federalists, in the Battle of Puntas del Sauce.
+When the Jordanian Rebellion broke out in Entre Ríos Province led by the federal leader Ricardo López Jordán, he was the head of one of the great columns mobilized against him, and achieved the first important victory against the federalists, in the Battle of Puntas del Sauce.
 But he soon returned to Buenos Aires, with his very poor health and visibly aged.
 In 1870 he was again elected national deputy and the following year he presided over the Argentine Committee, the basis of what would gradually become the National Autonomist Party.

 He died in Buenos Aires on September 3, 1873.

 Legacy

 He has the curious privilege of having three towns with his name in Argentina: General Conesa, Buenos Aires, General Conesa, Río Negro, and Conesa, Buenos Aires.
 He has a street in Buenos Aires, along the Saavedra, Núñez, Belgrano and Colegiales neighborhoods.
 There are also streets with the name of Conesa in other localities, such as in the district of Lomas de Zamora, Province of Buenos Aires, Córdoba and Rosario.